gplepage/lsqfit/doc/source/testing.rst

-The second situation that compromises ``chi**2`` is when some or all of the priors used in a fit are broad --- that is, when a fit result for a paramter has a much smaller uncertainty than the corresponding prior, but a mean that is artificially close close to the prior's mean.
-This often arises when the means used in the priors are not random samples (unlike the fit data), which is frequently the case.
+The second situation that compromises ``chi**2`` is when some or all of the priors used in a fit are broad --- that is, when a fit result for a parameter has a much smaller uncertainty than the corresponding prior, but a mean that is artificially close to the prior's mean.
+This often arises when the means used in the priors are not random samples, which is frequently the case  (unlike for the fit data).
 Again contributions to ``chi**2`` associated with such priors tend to be much smaller than naively expected, pulling ``chi**2`` down.